We are delighted to announce the results of the Challenge!

 - Chris Hughes

-- The main outputs form this project are expected to be:
+- The main outputs form this project were:

 - The impact of the work undertaken by the project teams and their subsequent engagement within their departments